 With such an incredibly large community, it’s practically effortless to find resources for whatever you need.
 Whether it’s developers, designs, content, plugins, or customization that you need, it’s all just a forum post away.
 Moreover, if you’ve ever been stuck on a problem with WordPress, chances are that someone else has as well.

 Easy Learning Curve

-Arguably the most prominent character trait of WordPress is ease of use.
+Arguably the most prominent character trait of WordPress is the ease of use.
 A learning curve determines how easy it is to learn a certain skill.
 WordPress is by design an extremely easy platform that you can learn with ease even without any programming skills.
 Obviously, basic knowledge of the internet, some computer science, and programming skills go a long way in making it even easier.

 LMS Plugins Do Most of The Heavy Lifting